Honfoglalas/AMAT5315-2025Fall-Homeworks/hw5/README.md

    - Plot the compression ratio and reconstruction error (e.g., mean squared error or Frobenius norm) as a function of $k$.

 2. **(Image Processing with Fourier Transform)** Based on the ["cat" image](cat.png) that we used in class, perform the following analysis:
    - Compress the image with Fourier transformation in HSV channel (check [this youtube video](https://www.youtube.com/watch?app=desktop&v=DGojI9xcCfg)).
-Keep only the most significant 1% components (by magnitude) in the Fourier space.
+Keep only the most significant 1% components (by magnitude) in the Fourier space, and then reconstruct the image.
-   - Recover the image, and compare the results with direct compression in RGB channel.
-Is the result different? explain the observation.
+   - Repeat the same process in the RGB channel, and compare the two reconstructed images.
+How much are they different? explain the observation.